MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/support-policy-and-known-issues-for-admt.md

 You may encounter the following known issues when you run ADMT on operating systems that are not supported:

-- Cannot migrate user profiles on Operating Systems newer than Windows 7 / Windows Server 2008 R2
+- ADMT can't migrate user profiles from operating systems that are newer than Windows 7 or Windows Server 2008 R2 to other operating systems.
+You also can't migrate user profiles to operating systems that are newer than Windows 7 or Windows Server 2008 R2 from older operating systems.
-- Is incompatible with secure defaults in modern Operating Systems
+- ADMT isn't compatible with the secure defaults that modern operating systems use.
-- Newer versions of SQL Server have not been tested and may have incompatibilities or issues
+- ADMT hasn't been tested together with newer versions of SQL Server.
+If you use ADMT in such circumstances, you may see incompatibilities or issues.

 > [!NOTE]
-> Your experience may vary, depending on many factors, including the Windows version that you are migrating.
-Use at your own risk.
+> Your experience with ADMT depends on many factors, including the Windows version that you are migrating from and the Windows version that you are migrating to.
+Use the tool at your own risk.

 ## Support information

+### Commercial Windows support

+Microsoft addresses support cases for ADMT issues completely on a "best effort" basis.
+Support cases may not be escalated to the product teams.
+Microsoft can't guarantee that issues will be resolved.

+### Code-level support

-The ADMT 3.2 code base has been deprecated and Microsoft has officially halted any development on the ADMT code base for years.
+The ADMT 3.2 code base has been deprecated.
+Microsoft has officially halted any development on the ADMT code base.
+ADMT isn't eligible for security fixes, bug fixes, or design changes.

-ADMT is not supported ineligible for security fixes, bug fixes or design changes.
-Similarly, support cases may not be escalated to the product teams and are completely on a "best effort" basis.

-1. Commercial Windows Support will continue to work ADMT cases with best effort.
-1. Issue resolution is not guaranteed.
-1. ADMT is not currently eligible for code level updates.

 ## Common support scenarios and known issues

-Below is a list of commonly seen issues when troubleshooting ADMT.
+This section lists the most common issues that you may experience while using ADMT.

-### ADMT cannot be run on devices that have Windows Defender Credential Guard enabled
+### You can't run ADMT on devices that have Windows Defender Credential Guard enabled

-**Issue**: You may see errors similar to: Failed to move source object 'CN=User1.
+**Issue**: You see errors that resemble the following:

+> Failed to move source object 'CN=User1.
 Verify that the caller's account is not marked sensitive and therefore cannot be delegated. hr=0x8009030e.
 No credentials are available in the security package.

 **Solution**: Temporarily disable Credential Guard on the ADMT server.

+> [!IMPORTANT]
-Note: Please work with your security team before making the changes to Credential Guard and take the backup of server before any changes.
+> Please consult your security team before making  changes to Credential Guard.
+Back up the ADMT server before you make any changes.

-- To disable Credential Guard, run the script from this article then set the corresponding GPO to Disabled, otherwise CG will be re-enabled on the next reboot.
-- Computer Configuration -> Administrative Templates -> System -> Device Guard -> Secure Launch Configuration
+[Manage Windows Defender Credential Guard](/windows/security/identity-protection/credential-guard/credential-guard-manage) provides a script that disables Credential Guard In addition to running the script, disable the **Computer Configuration\\Administrative Templates\\System\\Device Guard\\Secure Launch Configuration** group policy object (GPO).
+Otherwise, the computer will re-enable Credential Guard the next time it restarts.

 > [!NOTE]
-> A group policy setting of "Not Configured" means credential guard will be enabled on 22H2 devices).
+> On devices that run Windows Server 2022, version 2H, Credential Guard is enabled when the GPO described previously is set to **Not Configured**.

 ### Domain controllers cannot use unconstrained delegation

-**Issue**: ADMT requires Domain Controllers to use unconstrained delegation during the migration process which is no longer allowed or recommended
+**Issue**: ADMT requires Domain Controllers to use unconstrained delegation during the migration process.
+This practice is no longer allowed or recommended.

-**Solution**: Install and run ADMT apps on the target Domain Controller which removes the need for delegation.
+**Solution**: Install and run ADMT apps on the target Domain Controller.
+This configuration removes the need for delegation.

 ### Modern apps fail to start after user profile migration